Bridget Andrews: Career

 Andrews joined Dan Skelton’s Warwickshire yard as a conditional jockey in 2015.
-She scored her first Cheltenham Festival win on 16 March 2018 aboard the 33-1 outsider Mohaayed in the Grade 3 County Hurdle, becoming only the second female professional jockey to win at the festival, Lizzie Kelly having won the Ultima Handicap Chase earlier on the same day.
+She scored her first Cheltenham Festival win on 16 March 2018 aboard the 33-1 outsider Mohaayed in the Grade 3 County Hurdle, only becoming the second female professional jockey to win at the festival, Lizzie Kelly having won the Ultima Handicap Chase earlier on the same day.
 Eleven female amateur jockeys had previously won 20 races at the festival.
 Eight days later, she achieved her first Grade 2 victory on Roksana in the Mares' Novices' Hurdle Finale at Newbury.
 There were two further Grade 2 victories in 2021, on Faivoir in the Rossington Main Novices' Hurdle at Haydock Park and on Protecktorat in the Many Clouds Chase at Aintree.

 On 21 April 2022, racing at Warwick, Andrews had a fall from her horse, Dazzling Glory.
 She discovered two weeks later that ongoing soreness in her neck was because she had fractured three vertebrae.
-The injury led to a lengthy break from racing, but she returned to win the Lanzarote Hurdle on West Bilboa at Kempton on 14 January 2023.
+The injury led to a lengthy break from racing, but she returned to win the Lanzarote Hurdle on West Balboa at Kempton on 14 January 2023.

 Andrews achieved her second Cheltenham festival win on 33-1 outsider Faivoir in the 2023 County Hurdle.

 Personal life

 In 2019 Andrews married fellow jockey Harry Skelton, son of British show jumper and gold medal winning Olympian Nick Skelton and brother of trainer Dan Skelton for whom he rides as stable jockey.
+Andrews gave birth to a son, Rory, on 27 April 2024.